Poorly Maintained Trucks

 What are the common defects of poorly maintained trucks?

-Common defects that can lead to truck accidents:
+Common defects that can lead to truck accidents include:

 - Truck brake failure: When the brakes on a commercial vehicle give out, the truck may not be able to stop when needed.
 This can result in a rear-end collision, T-bone accident or head-on collision.
 A parked truck can also roll away and create a hazard for other motorists.